1997 Major League Baseball expansion draft: Aftermath

 The Diamondbacks intended to spend money.
 The day prior to the expansion draft, they signed Jay Bell to a $34 million contract across five years.
-Two weeks following the draft, the Diamondbacks traded Fryman and Martin for Matt Williams.
+Two weeks following the draft, the Diamondbacks traded Fryman and Martin to the Indians for Matt Williams.

 The Devil Rays and Diamondbacks had differing results in their first years in MLB.
 Both teams altered their initial plans of developing youth; the Devil Rays acquired future Hall of Famer Wade Boggs and pitcher Wilson Alvarez along with sluggers Jose Canseco, Vinny Castilla, and Greg Vaughn while the Diamondbacks added Randy Johnson, Curt Schilling, Luis Gonzalez, Todd Stottlemyre, Steve Finley, Armando Reynoso, Greg Swindell, Tony Womack, Mark Grace, Reggie Sanders, Craig Counsell and Greg Colbrunn.

-While the Devil Rays consistently finished last in the AL East for the next decade, the Diamondbacks won the 2001 World Series.
+While the Devil Rays consistently finished last in the AL East for the next decade, the Diamondbacks won the NL West title in 1999, 2001, and 2002, and won the 2001 World Series.